 Liberty London – Regent Street

 Pippa Parker – Customer Success Manager

 Liberty was founded by Arthur Lasenby Liberty in 1875 with a £2,000 loan from his future father-in-law and is now a true London Landmark.
-With open fireplaces, original staircases and small, wood-panelled rooms, this iconic retail space is a pleasure to explore. lots of new and relatively unknown brands are showcased here, it has an incredible beauty hall, lovely stationary, fashion and home too!
+With open fireplaces, original staircases and small, wood-panelled rooms, this iconic retail space is a pleasure to explore.
+Lots of new and relatively unknown brands are showcased here, it has an incredible beauty hall, lovely stationery, fashion and home too!

 Samsung – King’s Cross

 Opened last week, the Samsung experience store, doesn’t actually sell any electrical products.
 Instead it’s a space that gives you the chance to test drive their latest tech.
 You can try out the latest model of smart fridge, watch the football on a 94-inch TV, listen to Spotify on noise cancelling headphones -and all whilst overlooking the Coal Drops Yard from this incredible glass front building with modern architecture.